I've been here before.

 Still none of the determined-to-die companies would touch it, as I said before.
 I told govt.
 I wanted a govt agency that was properly functioning.
 Two years later I was presented with ACTP, Advanced Computer Technology Project.
 They could only give 50%, and it took two more years for them to change their rules to give 100% in my case.
 They then funded research projects on Catt Spiral in three universities.
 The technique was proven, and still no (now dead) company would touch it.
 Many years later Sinclair took it up, gave me a lot of money, and set up a new company with £16 million.
 It came to market with acclaim.

-There was a 30 year window of opportunity to get away from the von Neumann architecture of the computer.
+There was a 30 year window of opportunity, now over, (when processing and memory had the same technology) to get away from the von Neumann architecture of the computer.
 Catt spiral rowed on top of von Neumann.
 The window has now closed due to other advances in computer technology.
 I have not worked out what today's computer architecture should be.
 Parameters like cost, size speed and power consumption of things like memory have change by a factor of, not one million, but one thousand million.

 Ivor Catt 13 December 2017